-The Pluripotent Stem Cell and Organoid Core provides state-of-the-art technology using human pluripotent stem cells and organoids to advance translational research in digestive diseases.
+The Stem Cell / Organoid and Genome Editing (SCOGE) provides state-of-the-art technology using human pluripotent stem cells and organoids to advance translational research in digestive diseases.

 The Clinical Component supports biostatistical services and the infrastructure to implement and monitor execution of disease-based clinical research.